panyam/pcachapter/CHAPTER.md

 ### State Management in Stateless Functions

 PCA processing often requires coordination across multiple function invocations, particularly for large datasets that must be processed in chunks or analyses that span multiple locations.
-Maya developed patterns for managing state without violating serverless statelessness principles.
+Sita developed patterns for managing state without violating serverless statelessness principles.

 **Pattern 3: External State Store Pattern**

 ![External State Store Pattern](images/external-state-store-pattern.svg)

-**Maya's SensorScope Application:**
+**Sita's SensorScope Application:**
-When Maya's largest coffee shop (the airport location) started generating 5GB monthly sensor files that exceeded memory limits, she needed to process the data in chunks without losing intermediate PCA calculations.
+When Sita's largest coffee shop (the airport location) started generating 5GB monthly sensor files that exceeded memory limits, she needed to process the data in chunks without losing intermediate PCA calculations.
 The state store pattern allows her to process 20 sensors in groups of 5, storing covariance matrices and eigenvalue calculations between function calls.
 Each chunk updates a progress indicator that corporate executives can monitor, showing "Processing sensors 11-15 of 20" rather than a black box.
 If any chunk fails due to timeout, only that specific sensor group needs reprocessing, not the entire month's data.

 **Cloud Service Implementations:**
 - **Google Cloud**: Cloud Firestore for coordination, Cloud Storage for intermediate results, Pub/Sub for progress events